-- [(2) Numerical criteria are based on ambient water quality criteria documents published by the United States Environmental Protection Agency (EPA).
-EPA guidance criteria have been appropriately recalculated to eliminate the effects of toxicity data for aquatic organisms that are not native to Texas, in accordance with procedures in the EPA guidance document entitled Guidelines for Deriving Numerical Site-specific Water Quality Criteria (EPA 600/3-84-099) and Appendix B of the EPA draft guidance document entitled Interim Guidance on the Determination and Use of Water-Effect Ratios for Metals (EPA-823-B-94-001).
+- [(2) Numerical criteria are based on ambient water quality criteria documents published by the EPA.
+EPA guidance criteria have been appropriately recalculated to eliminate the effects of toxicity data for aquatic organisms that are not native to Texas, in accordance with procedures in the EPA guidance documents entitled Guidelines for Deriving Numerical Site-specific Water Quality Criteria (EPA 600/3-84-099) and Revised Deletion Process for the Site-Specific Recalculation Procedure for Aquatic Life Criteria (EPA-823-R-13-001).
 Additional EPA guidelines that may be used to establish aquatic life criteria are detailed in the guidance documents.] - [(3) Specific numerical acute aquatic life criteria are applied as 24-hour averages, and specific numerical chronic aquatic life criteria are applied as seven-day averages.] - [(4) Ammonia and chlorine toxicity are addressed by total toxicity (biomonitoring) requirements in subsection (e) of this section.] - [(5) Specific numerical aquatic life criteria for metals and metalloids in Table 1 of paragraph (1) of this subsection apply to dissolved concentrations where noted.
 Dissolved concentrations can be estimated by filtration of samples prior to analysis, or by converting from total recoverable measurements in accordance with procedures approved by the commission in the standards implementation procedures (RG-194) as amended.
 Specific numerical aquatic life criteria for non-metallic substances in Table 1 of paragraph (1) of this subsection apply to total recoverable concentrations unless otherwise noted.] - [(6) Specific numerical acute criteria for toxic substances are applicable to all water in the state except for small zones of initial dilution (ZIDs) at discharge points.
 Acute criteria may be exceeded within a ZID and below extremely low streamflow conditions (one-fourth of critical low-flow conditions) in accordance with §307.8 of this title.
 There must be no lethality to aquatic organisms that move through a ZID, and the sizes of ZIDs are limited in accordance with §307.8 of this title.
 Specific numerical chronic criteria are applicable to all water in the state with designated or existing aquatic life uses of limited or greater, except inside mixing zones and below critical low-flow conditions, in accordance with §307.8 of this title.] - [(7) For toxic materials where specific numerical criteria are not listed in Table 1 of paragraph (1) of this subsection, the appropriate criteria for aquatic life protection may be derived in accordance with current EPA guidelines for deriving site-specific water quality criteria.
 When insufficient data are available to use EPA guidelines, the following provisions are applied in accordance with this section and §307.8 of this title.
-The LC50 data used in the subsequent calculations are typically obtained from traditional laboratory studies; however, if LC50 data are unavailable or incomplete, other methodologies (such as quantitative structure-activity relationships) may be used:]
+The LC{50} data used in the subsequent calculations are typically obtained from traditional laboratory studies; however, if LC{50} data are unavailable or incomplete, other methodologies (such as quantitative structure-activity relationships) may be used:

-[(A) acute criteria are calculated as 0.3 of the LC50 of the most sensitive aquatic species; LC50 × (0.3) = acute criteria;]
+[(A) acute criteria are calculated as 0.3 of the LC{50} of the most sensitive aquatic species; $LC{50} \times (0.3) = \text{acute criteria}$;

-[(B) concentrations of nonpersistent toxic materials must not exceed concentrations that are chronically toxic as determined from appropriate chronic toxicity data obtained in accordance with procedures in the EPA guidance document entitled Guidelines for Deriving Numerical National Water Quality Criteria for the Protection of Aquatic Life and Their Uses (EPA 822-R-85-100) or calculated as 0.1 of acute LC{50} values to the most sensitive aquatic species; $LC{50} \times (0.1) = \text{chronic criteria}$;
+[(B) concentrations of nonpersistent toxic materials must not exceed concentrations that are chronically toxic as determined from appropriate chronic toxicity data obtained in accordance with procedures in the EPA guidance document entitled Guidelines for Deriving Numerical National Water Quality Criteria for the Protection of Aquatic Life and Their Uses (EPA 822-R-85-100) or calculated as 0.1 of acute LC{50} values to the most sensitive aquatic species; $LC{50} \times (0.1) = \text{chronic criteria;}$